Felipedarosaa/Purchase-Screen/README.md

 # Purchase-Screen
-Shopping screen with basic HTML, for practice, but responsive and elegantly designed
+Shopping screen with basic HTML, CSS, Bootstrap and JavaScript, for practice, but responsive and elegantly designed